ismael-texidor/rails-api-sandbox/README.md

 * Don't forget to run bundle install

-* Database creation: using Mongodb Atlas Cloud see Database initialization
+* Database creation: using MongoDB Atlas Cloud see Database initialization

 * Test Data: there is already script in place that will run when the application starts.